16TH INTERNATIONAL RESEARCH SCHOOL

 Moscow, Russia

-Pavel is a graduate of the Republican Lyceum and he has been studying biology since my school days.
-I have long worked with students from the Republic of Sakha in the field of biology competitions, but I have always dreamed of working as part of a research school.
+Pavel is a graduate of the Sakha Republican Lyceum and has been keen on biology since his school days.
+He has long worked with school students from the Republic of Sakha in the field of biology competitions, but has always dreamed of working as part of a research school.

-He is also a graduate of the Bachelor’s program at the Faculty of Biology at Moscow State University; in his thesis, he studied the genetic and biological diversity of the White Sea flounder.
-Since childhood, he has always loved our unique Yakut nature; He thinks that many of his compatriots share these feelings.
-He has always had a particular interest in zoology and genetics, which is why I actively combine both of these fields in my current work.
+He is also a graduate of the Bachelor’s program at the Faculty of Biology at Lomonosov Moscow State University; in his thesis, he studied the genetic and biological diversity of the White Sea flounder.
+Since childhood, he has always loved the unique nature of Yakutia and thinks that many of his compatriots share these feelings.
+He has always had a particular interest in zoology and genetics, which is why he combines both of these fields in his current work.

 Svetlana Nikolayeva